 • Official submissions are made online through our submission portal.
 Please do not send your completed research documents via email.

-• Please make sure that all your research forms are correct and complete before you submit them.
+• Please make sure that all your research forms are correct, approved and complete before you submit them.
+We cannot guarantee that we will be able to change client names or case studies after submission.

 MANAGING IP AWARD CATEGORIES